EddyLuten/bhreia.com/docs/lore/timeline.md

 After a while, the brother realizes that his workload has increased tremendously.
 Not only is he responsible for the day and the night sky, but now he also has to manage all the spirits of the deceased beasts and grows resentful again.
 Soon he finds himself managing more spirits than there are living creatures upon Bhreia.
 Has he been tricked?
 He believes it with his entire being and can practically hear Primani's shrill laughter echo in his mind.

 On the eve of the Second Age, he approaches Primani and tells them to take back the souls from the beasts so he may rest.
 Primani refuses outright telling him that this is what he wanted; some company.
 The brother, in a fit of anger, hurriedly constructs a new deity out of the spirits of all the creatures that have died so far, destroying them and amalgamating the result into writhing mess of pain.
-Flawed and corrupted, **Dhoutr**'s ghastly shape slithers from the brother's nightly cloak and penetrates into Bhreia where he lays at her core in a protective shell of his own creation; a **dark plane** of existence entirely Dhoutr's domain.
+Flawed and corrupted, **[[dhoutr]]**'s ghastly shape slithers from the brother's nightly cloak and penetrates into Bhreia where he lays at her core in a protective shell of his own creation; a **dark plane** of existence entirely Dhoutr's domain.
 The brother immediately sends Dhoutr the newly deceased spirits and rests again, now content with being alone.

 ## The Second Age: Imperfect Creatures